Arvindprksh/arvindprksh.github.io/Projects.md

 ## Natural Language Processing Project

   - **Deep Learning Method of keyword generation by using Doc2Vec and Word2Vec**

+    - Publication & Award:
+     1. 2nd prize in Poster Presentation(IC-LYCS2018) by Asia Pacific Society for Computing and Information Technology(02/11/2018)

   - **spam text messagg filtering by using Sen2Vec and Feedforward Neural Network -**